rtlabs-com/p-net/doc/tutorial.rst

 .. image:: illustrations/TutorialOverview.png

-The "data LED" on the IO-device is controlled by the IO-controller (PLC), and is normally flashing.
-With button 1 on the IO-device it is possible to tell the PLC to turn on and off the flashing of the LED.
+The LED1 ("data LED") on the IO-device is controlled by the IO-controller (PLC), and is normally flashing.
+With Button1 on the IO-device it is possible to tell the PLC to turn on and off the flashing of the LED.

-Button 2 triggers sending an alarm from the IO-device to the PLC.
+Button2 triggers sending an alarm from the IO-device to the PLC.

 The resulting Ethernet traffic can be studied (see below).